Loci-Tran/PCA/README.md

 2. Fit the PCA on the dataset array.
 3. Visualize the explained variance and the PCA projection.

-  To understand PCA concept, you may refer this.
+To understand PCA concept, you may refer [this.](https://github.com/Loci-Tran/PCA/blob/ML2/PCA_concept.md)

-Here is the Python code to accomplish [this]([https://link-url-here.org](https://github.com/Loci-Tran/PCA/blob/ML2/PCA_concept.md)):
+Here is the Python code to accomplish this:
 ```python
 # Assuming X is your data matrix
 pca = PCA(n_components=2)